 We now know that it may indeed be a lifesaver for patients with cancer, especially those with resistance to other therapies.

-Is this a cure-all for patients with cancer?
+Is this a remedy for patients with cancer?
 Most likely ITPP is an adjuvant for other cancer therapies.
 After detoxification from all the tumor inhabitants that caused cancer in the first place (including eliminating heavy metals, bacteria, fungi, parasites, chemicals such as pesticides and viruses), the use of ITPP may be even more effective in helping to reverse cancers and give patients their lives back.

 These are exciting times for cancer research, providing new tools for saving lives.
 Older drugs with outdated reputations are now emerging as potential lifesavers.